Dan Martin

 Whilst pregnant with her first child Suzanne was offered work at the Blackpool Pleasure Beach offices, dealing with promotion and working independently at Blackpool Airport.

-After having a break to bring up her two children, FRONTLINEdance has opened up a new career path for Suzanne; recently finishing a level 2 Business and Administration course, an Inclusive Activity training programme, a trio of Supportive Community, Safeguarding training workshops and Parkinson’s training with Dr Melanie Brierley.
+After having a break to bring up her two children, FRONTLINEdance opened up a new career path for Suzanne; completing a Level 2 Business and Administration course, an Inclusive Activity training programme, a trio of Supportive Community, Safeguarding training workshops and Parkinson’s training with Dr Melanie Brierley.

 Helen Yeomans